TeamMonashAUC/APC_2022_Prac/README.md

     $ cd && rm -rf 3.3.7.tar.gz && rm -rf eigen #Remove downloaded and temporary files

 ### Git cloning for the first time and Git pulling every single time:

+   ##### If you have build, log and install files
+     a.
+Remove your build, log and install files and place them temporarily in other directories before you pull.
+     b.
+Move them back after you pulled and proceed to the next section.

    ##### 1. Install dependencies using rosdep:
       a. $ cd ~/APC_2022_Prac/airsimversion/autoware.ai
       b. $ rosdep update